andrewmoise/grits/README.md

 ## Structure

 There is a lot of reference and details of how the system works in [REFERENCE.md](REFERENCE.md).
-Basically, what you need to know in order to initially operate it is this:

-The system is split into two cooperating pieces:
+The overall system is split into two cooperating pieces:

 * **Gimbal** is the frontend which provides a Unix-like shell and that "window manager" shown in the examples.
 * **Grits** is the backend, the server that provides a read-writable Merkle tree with useful primitives for sharing and replicating content.
 More or less, it is the filesystem, and Gimbal is the desktop environment.